 - Integrated lighting – Some cameras trigger lighting as well as recording when a sound or motion is detected, flooding the area with light to deter intruders and produce better images.

-- Night vision – Some cameras use infrared technology instead of lighting to let the camera see what is happening around it, producing black and white or green-tinted images.
+- Night vision – Some security cameras use infrared technology instead of lighting to let the camera see what is happening around it, producing black and white or green-tinted images.

 - Sound detection – Much like motion detection, these cameras are triggered to record when a sound is heard, like glass breaking or objects being moved around in the vicinity.